 In my current practice, my work explores history, memory, identity and sensory perception in relation to my family and myself, within individual lives and across broad sweeps of history and culture.
 I interpret the evidence of the lives I explore as signals that pass through their respective cultures and time periods; these signals are continuously transformed as they reach our current perception of them.
 This work amounts to a type of surveillance of these signals, and an examination of the connections between them and myself as they manifest in a broad variety of work.

-The arts journalism site Tone Madison (Madison, Wisconsin) recently did an interview with me.
+The arts journalism site Tone Madison (Madison, Wisconsin) did an interview with me in October 2018.

 I was a recipient of the Foundation Prize from Peripheral Vision Arts (an online peer-reviewed art criticism journal), and they conducted an interview with me.

 Here are a few other sites where my work lives: